The-Real-Thisas/IGCSE-ChemNotes/The-particulate-nature-of-matter.md

 ------|--------|-----
 Strong forces of attraction between particles. | Weaker attractive forces than solids. | Almost no intermolecular forces.
 Fixed pattern. (lattice) | No fixed pattern, liquids take up the shape of their container. | Particles far apart, and move quickly.
-Atoms vibrate but can’t change position ∴fixed volume and shape. | Particles slide past each other. | Collide with each other and bounce in all directions.
+Atoms vibrate but can’t change position ∴ have a fixed volume and shape. | Particles slide past each other. | Collide with each other and bounce in all directions.

-- Solid
-  - Strong forces of attraction between particles.
-  - Fixed pattern. (lattice)
-  - Atoms vibrate but can’t change position ∴fixed volume and shape.

-- Liquid
-  - Weaker attractive forces than solids.
-  - No fixed pattern, liquids take up the shape of their container.
-  - Particles slide past each other.

-- Gas
-  - Almost no intermolecular forces.
-  - Particles far apart, and move quickly.
-  - Collide with each other and bounce in all directions.

 ```bash
       __________________Sublimation______________________